bsempir0x65/CTF_Writeups/SEETF_CTF_2022/README.md

 >  return 1;
 >}

-- [x] Figure out what to do
+- [x] Let's figure out what to do

-So clever people have either figured out how to convert (byte)(*pcVar1 + 0x45U ^ bVar3)) into a simple script and let it does the magic but we used something different here:
+So clever people have seem to have figured out how to convert (byte)(*pcVar1 + 0x45U ^ bVar3)) into a simple script and let it do the magic.
+But we used something different here:

 >printf("Flag check failed at index: %d",uVar6);

 every time the input does not match the right value the program tells us what was the index value of the error.
 This piece of information can be used as a checker if the input is correct and if so move to the next value.
-This dramatically reduces the time you need for a brute force attack.
-So thats what we did:
+This dramatically reduces the time you need for a brute-force attack.
+So that's what we did:

 ```python
 #!/usr/bin/python